ajikamaludin/go-grpc_basic/README.md

 - create `pkg/v1/utils/converter` dir, create `converter.go` file in there, to convert camelcase to snake_case
 - create `pkg/v1/postgres/custom.main.go` to implement all query to database table custom
 - changes `configs/configs.go` to bundle pg connection
-- how to use custom.main.go call function from custom main in api status, check `api/v1/health/status.go`
+- how to use custom.main.go call function from api calldb, check `api/v1/health/calldb.go`

 ### Example of call Other Rest API
 - add new environtment to `config.yaml` add cert path